Jason-Callow/password-cracker/README.md

 - SHA-512

-A randomly generated alphanumeric salt (with user-configurable length) is prepended to the PIN before hashing.
+A randomly generated alphanumeric salt (with user-configurable length) is added to the PIN before hashing.
 The program performs a brute-force attack by systematically attempting every possible combination of salt and 4-digit PIN, simulating a realistic offline cracking scenario.

 This demonstrates how salting significantly increases the computational complexity of cracking even a simple PIN and shows how the difficulty grows exponentially with longer salt lengths.